 Major.
 A minimum of 30 upper division units taught in Spanish to include Spanish 301, 302; six units selected from Spanish 405A, 405B, 406A, 406B; Spanish 340 or 341 or 342; Spanish 448; Spanish 350 and 561; two electives+ from 300- to 500- level Spanish courses.
 At least 15 upper division units for the major must be taken in residence through coursework offered by or sponsored by the SDSU Spanish department or by the CSU International Programs.
 Students who have successfully completed courses for upper division credit may not receive credit for lower division courses.

-- Spanish 381 replaces 301 and 302 for Spanish speakers. - + Three electives must be taken if Spanish 381 was taken in place of Spanish 301 and 302.
++ Three electives must be taken if Spanish 381 was taken in place of Spanish 301 and 302.

 Spanish Minor